Homemade Granola Recipe

 How to Package Granola for Gifting

-- Let granola cool completely before transferring to jars.
+- Let the granola cool completely before transferring so it does not steam and go soft.

 - Add a kraft label or handwritten tag with serving ideas.